We talk a lot at Kitchen Stewardship about shopping locally, but there are a few food items that most of us can’t possibly buy local.

-There are some subjects I’ve never looked into in my journey as a kitchen steward, in my journey to real food via a frugal, green avenue.
+There are some subjects I’ve never looked into in my journey as a kitchen steward, and in my journey to real food via a frugal, green avenue.

-Fair trade chocolate is one of them.
+Fair Trade chocolate is one of those subjects.

 Chocolate’s Journey from Africa to Your Mouth

 More than 30 developing countries produce cocoa, supporting more than 14 million people.1